 Communion: We take the sacrament of Holy Communion on the first Sunday of every month, and our table is open to all.

-Believing that ’church’ is not a building but a community of faith, you will find this congregation committed to living in authentic relationship with Jesus Christ and strong relationships one another, serving the community of Woodstock and beyond.
+Believing that "church" is not a building but a community of faith, you will find this congregation committed to living in authentic relationship with Jesus Christ and strong relationships with one another, serving the community of Woodstock and beyond.

 Everything we do as a community is simply our way of saying “thank you” to a God who showed his unconditional love for us through Jesus Christ.
 Our prayer is that you experience God’s love among us.

 The roots of our historic church are in the soil of the 16th century Reformation in Europe.
 Our church is part of the denomination of the Reformed Church in America (RCA), once known as the “Dutch Reformed Church.”
 The RCA originated with the Dutch colonists who settled in New York and New Jersey around 1614.
 It is the oldest Protestant denomination in this country with a continuous ministry.

 In the Village of Woodstock in 1799, the Dutch settlers began meeting in homes.
 On January 3, 1805 they petitioned the denomination for an organized church and purchased land, now known as the Village Green.
 In the heart of Woodstock, they built the first church structure.
 In 1844, that building was torn down and moved to its present location.
 The church has gone to great lengths to maintain the original structure.
 The decorated tin walls and ceiling are classic to the mid-nineteenth century interior design style.
 The Life & Work Center was added to the sanctuary in 1968 to house the library, office, general meeting room and classrooms.